Vargsdottir/100-Days-of-Python/Day 003/README.md

 ![Screenshot](PizzaScreenshot1.png)

 ## Love Calculator
 > A project that takes two people's names and cross references them with the words TRUE LOVE to generate a compatiblity score.
+This introduced the use of lists into the course which were used to split the names into letters so they could be compared with words.

 ![Screenshot](LoveScreenshot.png)
 ## Treasure Island Game